Avis Budget Group (CAR)

 We remain cautious of Avis Budget Group until it generates consistent free cash flow or any of its announced financing plans materialize on its balance sheet.

-12. Key Takeaways from Avis Budget Group’s Q1 Results
+12. Key Takeaways from Avis Budget Group’s Q3 Results

 13. Is Now The Time To Buy Avis Budget Group?

-Avis Budget Group’s EV-to-EBITDA ratio based on the next 12 months is 3.4x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are better stocks to buy right now.
+Avis Budget Group’s P/E ratio based on the next 12 months is 16.7x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.